rgyani/aws-fine-grained-authorization/README.md

 Using the policy language, we can enable UserA(the principal) to delete(the action) ResourceX (the resource) only when user is logged with MFA (the condition)

 Let's Consider some Examples below.
-I am choosing DynamoDB as the following examples showcase Find-Grained Authorization on Table as well as its Attributes
+I am choosing DynamoDB as the following examples showcase Fine-Grained Authorization on Table as well as its Attributes

 1. Allow read only Access to a DynamoDB table, and also, limiting access to items which have "BC" as their partition key value
 ```text